malcolmsparks/plugboard/README.markdown

 ## Building

-To run the demos you will first need to build plugboard using leiningen.
+To run the demos you will first need to build plugboard using Maven.
+Previous releases used leiningen but unfortunately leiningen has many incompatibilities with advanced Maven configurations (for example, it doesn't yet honor the M2_HOME environment variable, nor does it cope well with individual settings.xml files.
+We will reinstate support for leiningen as and when we feel it is more mature.
+Fortunately, much of the simplicity of leiningen can be acheived by using Maven in a certain way).

-First, run 'lein deps' to pull in all the required dependencies.
+First, run mvn 'mvn dependency:copy-dependencies' to pull in all the required dependencies.

-console> lein deps
+console> mvn dependency:copy-dependencies

 ## Running the demos